 Address: 11400 Euclid Ave, Cleveland, Ohio 44106, United States

-Founded in 1968, the Museum of Contemporary Art Cleveland (moCa Cleveland) is the foremost organization dedicated to modern and contemporary works in the Northeast Ohio area.
+Founded in 1968, the Museum of Contemporary Art Cleveland (moCa Cleveland) is the foremost organization dedicated to modern and contemporary works in Northeast Ohio.
 Like the Cleveland Museum of Art, moCa is also free to all visitors.
-That is, except special events.
+That is, except for special events.

-If you haven’t gotten enough art after visiting both of the city’s vastly different art museums, you can take a public art walking tour.
-This tour not only shows you the public art strewn throughout Cleveland, but it will also give you a background of the local artists who created them.
+If you haven’t gotten enough art after visiting the city’s vastly different art museums, you can take a public art walking tour.
+This tour will show you the public art sprinkled throughout Cleveland and give you a background of the local artists who created them.